pmbot-io/pmbot-docs/src/data/docs/2-pmbot-yml/2-package-manager-update-config.md

 - [Npm](/plugins/npm)
 - [Go](/plugins/go)
 - [Go](/plugins/maven)
 - ... can't find your favorite package manager here ?
-Open an issue on our [Github issue tracker](https://github.com/pmbot-io/issues/issues) so we can keep track of your request !
+You can [create your own package manager plugin](#plugins/custom) or open an issue on our [Github issue tracker](https://github.com/pmbot-io/issues/issues) so we can keep track of your request !

 ## ci